Six Flags St. Louis: Opening and operation

 On June 5, 1999, the 12-acre Six Flags Hurricane Harbor water park opened, adjacent to the main park.
 At a cost of $17 million, it was the largest single investment in Six Flags St. Louis' history.

 In 2014, Six Flags sold 180 acres of unused land to the east of the park to developer McBride & Sons, effectively reducing the total property area of the park from 503 acres to 323 acres.
 According to the Six Flags 2015 Annual Report, the park now owns 323 acres of land (with 283 acres of land used for the park, plus an additional 40 acres of undeveloped land).

 In January 2020, construction began on a renovated entry plaza, removing the original ticket booths that had been at the park since its opening in 1971.
 Subsequently, in March of the same year, Six Flags St. Louis announced that the opening of their 2020 season would be delayed, due to the COVID-19 pandemic.

+Yearly attendance figures have not been released.